-Updated information regarding exchanges at Aalto University in autumn semester 2020 (as of 9 June 2020)
+Information regarding exchanges at Aalto University in autumn semester 2021 (updated 21 May 2021)

 Teaching in the autumn will begin according to the planned schedule in September.
-Anticipating that some governmental restrictions will still be in place, most orientation activities will be held online, but some activities can be arranged to take place on campus providing that the safety measures are in place.
+Anticipating that some governmental restrictions will still be in place, orientation activities will be held online.
 Health and safety of our students and staff is our top priority.

 Teaching will be implemented remotely for the most part of the autumn semester.
 Restrictions regarding the size of gatherings and the physical distancing will guide the teaching provisions in the autumn semester.
-We are developing diverse teaching technologies to ensure smooth online and blended teaching and learning with smaller classes and, having exams remotely.
+We continuously develop diverse teaching technologies to ensure smooth online and blended teaching and learning with smaller classes and having exams remotely.

 We offer different options for incoming exchange students:

-1. Study the autumn semester remotely online from your home country.
-Please note that it might not be possible to study all the courses remotely, but we will help you with adjustments of the study plan in the beginning of the autumn semesters.
+- Study the autumn semester remotely online from your home country.
+Please note that it might not be possible to study all the courses remotely, but we will help you with adjustments of the study plan in the beginning of the autumn semester.

-If you choose to arrive in Finland for the autumn semester, please note that you must adhere to all regulations set by the Finnish authorities e.g. potential 14-day quarantine upon arrival, social distancing, etc. Please check the information about arriving to Finland from the Finland’s representation/mission before purchasing flights or making non-refundable financial obligations.
+If you choose to arrive in Finland for the autumn semester, please note that you must adhere to all regulations set by the Finnish authorities e.g. potential border traffic restrictions, quarantine upon arrival, social distancing, etc. Please check the information about arriving to Finland from the Finland’s representation/mission before purchasing flights or making non-refundable financial obligations.
 Please also familiarize yourself with related cancellation policies.

-Admission decisions (acceptance / rejection letters) are soon to be sent by respective schools at Aalto University.
-We will also send a separate message to all incoming students regarding teaching in autumn 2020 and instructions on how to inform respective school of your plans.
+We will also send a separate message to all incoming students regarding teaching in autumn 2021 and instructions on how to inform respective school of your plans.